Neutron Activation Calculator - HELP

 Select appropriate mode before any other data entry (this selection resets the complete calculator):

-Enter initial masses for up to 52 elements or nuclides, or select one of the pre-defined nuclide mixes from the sample data pick list.
+Enter initial masses for up to 52 elements or nuclides, or enter a chemical formula below, or select one of the pre-defined nuclide mixes from the sample data pick list.

 Data import: Longer lists of input data can be imported by pasting the data to the Import field first (next to the "IMPORT" button), then clicking the "IMPORT" button.
 For this purpose, the data must be delimited by space, comma, tab, or new lines.
 So, direct import from applications such as Excel is possible by copying and pasting, if the data is organized in two columns for name and mass value.